aminfara/myvim/README.md

 * Find in project (grep, ag, ...) - Using FZF - done
 * Commenting - Using Commentary - done
 * Directory tree - Using NERDTree (Avoided NERDTreeTabs as it was not lazy loaded) - done
+* Git support - Using Fugitive - done
 * lazy loading
 * Mnemonic shortcuts
 * Syntax highlighting